The story of The Libertines' What a Waster

 What a Waster

 What a Waster was released on 3rd June 2002.
-The first ever single to come from the Camden-based rockers comes from the writing partnership of Pete Doherty and Carl Barât and tells a depressing tale of drugs and excess.
+The first ever single to from the Camden-based rockers came from the writing partnership of Pete Doherty and Carl Barât and tells a depressing tale of drugs and excess.

-Perhaps understandably, the song wasn't played very much on the radio at the time, due to its excessive use of expletives alongside its adult themes.
+Understandably, the song wasn't played on the radio at the time, due to its excessive use of expletives alongside its adult themes.

-However, the single was released to much hype and praise, causing excitement across the alternative music scene and making its way to early indie dance floors.
+However, the single was released to much hype and praise, causing excitement across the alternative music scene and making its way onto many indie dance floors.

-On the week it was released, the band graced the cover of NME for the first time - with an iconic by Roger Sargent, and the single made it to No. 37 in the UK singles chart.
+On the week it was released, the band graced the cover of NME for the first time - with an iconic shoot courtesy of the band's longtime photographer Roger Sargent - and the single made it to No. 37 in the UK Singles Chart.

-When the album was reissued on 8th September 2003, What a Waster was added as a bonus track to the album at number 13 - earning its rightful place on their debut, which contained some of The Libertines' most raw and crucial material.
+When the album was reissued on 8th September 2003, What a Waster was added as a bonus track at number 13 - finally earning its rightful place on their debut, which contained some of The Libertines' most raw and crucial material.

 - The Libertines thank fans as All Quiet On The Eastern Esplanade album scores UK No.1